ElizaLo/Data-Science/Data Science Project Structure/README.md

 # 🪐 Jupiter Notebook Best Practices

+## Jupyter kernels

+Although Jupyter Notebooks are famous for running Python, we can use pretty much any programming language by [installing different kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

+Kernel Zero is [IPython](https://ipython.org/), which you can get through [ipykernel](https://pypi.python.org/pypi/ipykernel), and is still a dependency of [jupyter](https://jupyter.org/).
+The IPython kernel can be thought of as a reference implementation, as CPython is for Python.

 ## Autopep8

 Autopep8 helps to reformat/prettify the contents of code cells with just a click.
 If you are tired of hitting the spacebar again and again to format the code, autopep8 is your savior.